janmayer/soco2root/readme.md

 ## Limitations & Warnings
+SOCO2 does NOT actually save calibrated values to the event files, that means you have to implement energy calibration yourself (see examples).

-SOCO2 saves hit energy / adc value as `uint16_t`, which
+Note: Hit energy values are saved as `uint16_t`, which
-- limits possible hit.adc values to [0:+65,535]
 - can lead to hard-to-track errors when doing math operations due to **unsigned math**
 - can sometimes lead to strange binning issues when filling histograms
 - may loose resolution when using calibration (i.e calibration to 1 keV per hit.adc value unit)

-It **may** sometimes be advisable to one or more of the following steps :
-- convert the adc value to float while adding a random number [-0.5:+0.5]
-- calibrate to a different unit, e.g. 0.1 keV or 0.5 keV (ranges of [0:6,553keV] or [0:32,767keV])
-- not to calibrate at all in SOCO2, thus directly saving the original DAQ-adc value in the hit, then calibrating in root

 ## Installation